d-bl/MAE-gf/docs/fish.md

 %}

 Broader fish can be made, e.g. with four cloth stitches.
 In some Milanese grounds, the heads and tails are made as a cloth stitch with pairs.
 Groundforge does not support this.
 Making the head and tail as a half spider is supported.

+Please note: if a fish has an odd number of bones, like B3, the weavers change direction.
+This is not shown in the matrices used for the examples.

 ## Fish notation
 Lets call the horizontal rows the _bones_, the vertical lines the _spines_, and the in between rows the _waves_.